Storytelling at Work: A Trainer’s Practical Playbook

 • shift how people feel,

-• or create a memory hook.
+• create a memory hook.

 I draft the story using the three-beat arc, then decide the delivery choices that best serve the intention.